markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 ```
 Filename            | Notes
 --------------------|--------------
 utils_core.shi      | Core utility functions for bash.
 These functions are used across other utility functions extensively.
-Many are more for convenience or readibility than for extensive functionality, e.g. 'script' - print the basename of the currently running script... functions include dir/file checking/creation, null arg checking, bash argument checking and default Usage() function (requried USAGE var to be defined).
+Many are more for convenience or readibility than for extensive functionality, e.g. 'script' - print the basename of the currently running script... functions include dir/file checking/creation, null arg checking, bash argument checking and default Usage() function (requires USAGE var to be defined).
 utils_vb.shi        | Functions mainly used in debugging - that print values, etc. when a 'verbose' flag is set to TRUE/ON.
 Note that the functionality automatically parses (then removes) "--vb", if it is an argument to a script using these utils.
 If detected the 'verbose' flag (UTS_VERBOSE) is set to TRUE/ON.
 If not detected UTS_VERSBOSE will be set to FALSE/OFF.
 utils_opts.shi 		| Utility functions to enable the automatic parsing of command line option flags (-x, --doit, etc) and their subsequent removal from the command line argument to make processing easier.
 Options can appear in any position.
 Use of an optional --rem 'description ...' when specifying command line flag auto processing results in the 'description ...' being added automatically to the Usage description in the containing script (assuming it uses the default Usage() function).
 utils_git.shi 		| Utitlites to assist in the automation of git related activities.
 In particular allows detection of the 'current' git repo. e.g. get currrent git root dir, is this a git repo? what's the current branch called ... etc.